Healthcare Headlines Blog

 By Dr. Dean French, MD, CPPS

-While long-term acute care hospitals (LTACHs) and skilled nursing facilities (SNFs) are often misunderstood as offering the same level of care, the unique expertise and resources available at LTACHs allow them to improve outcomes for medically complex patients.
-Below are 5 key differences between LTACH and SNF settings that impact patient recovery.
+While long-term acute care hospitals (LTACHs) and skilled nursing facilities (SNFs) are both potential options for patients discharging from a hospital, they offer very different levels of care.
+Below are 5 key differences between LTACH and SNF settings that impact medically complex patient recovery and readmission rates.

 LTACHs